-Epcot’s Festival of the Arts is back for its third year, and of course we were there on the first day to see what was new for this year.
+Epcot’s Festival of the Arts is back for its fourth year, and of course we were there on the first day to see what was new for this year.
 With amazing art, fantastic food, and performances by Broadway stars, this is one of my favorite Epcot festivals (and the fact that it’s held in winter when temperatures are reasonable makes it even better!)
 If you’re visiting Epcot Festival of the Arts with kids then read ahead for all you need to know about the best things to do, see and eat with little ones in tow.

 For more information on the other Epcot festivals, read through my posts on the Epcot Flower and Garden Festival, the Epcot Food and Wine Festival, and the Epcot International Festival of the Holidays.